bssrdf/DeepLearningBookCode-Volume1/README.md

   Some notebooks work with images.
 The images I used in the book are included with the notebooks.
-See the section below on Figures for details on their licensing, and see the book for the URL where they were found.
+See the section below on Figures for details on their licensing, and see the book for the URL where each image may be found.
 All images without an explicit citation in the book are by the author, and are released under the MIT license.